Liberty University: Liberty Natatorium

 Liberty Natatorium is 75,000 square feet and contains a 9-lane Olympic-size swimming pool as well as a diving well 17 feet deep and fitted with 1-meter and 3-meter springboards and 10-meter, 7.5-meter, 5-meter, 3-meter, and 1-meter diving platforms.
 The inaugural competitive swimming event held in the swimming pool was the 2018 TYR Junior National Cup in March 2018.
 In 2020, one of the diving platforms collapsed for an unknown reason.
 Problems with the Daktronics race-timing system led the school to replace it after just three years.

 Liberty Mountain

 The Liberty Mountain area consists of the Hydaway Outdoor Center and its 31-acre lake, the Liberty University Equestrian Center, Liberty Mountain Gun Club, Liberty Mountain Snowflex Centre, Astronomical Observatory and the Liberty Mountain Trail System.

 Faculty and governance

 Liberty University has 735 full-time instructors and 3,075 part-time instructors for more than 96,000 students.
 The university is governed by a 30-member board of trustees that includes Jonathan Falwell, the son and brother (respectively) of the two former university presidents.
 Unlike most other research universities, faculty (outside the law school) are not offered tenure, giving them less influence in governing the university than is common.
 Most teachers are adjunct labor.
 Faculty must inform school officials before they speak with the media.

-Dondi E. Costin is the university's president, assuming the position July 1, 2023, and taking over from now President Emeritus Jerry Prevo.
+Dondi E. Costin is the university's president, having assumed the position on July 1, 2023, taking over from Jerry Prevo.